StefanoAnzolut/business-guide/source/integrations/sign-google-drive.rst

 - Click **Open with** and select **Skribble Electronic Signature** from the list

-If you don't see Skribble Electronic Signature after right-clicking on the document, please get in touch with your Google Drive admin.
+You don't see Skribble Electronic Signature after right-clicking on the document?
+Please contact your Google Drive admin.

 .. image:: 2_open_with_skribble.png